anthonykoch/website/readme.md

 - Edit some of the articles errors like in medium image loading and favorite features of es2015
 - Add codepen js to article pages
 - Fix post previews being offset because of max-width
+- Update about page and various pieces of text to sound more professional.

 #c5d6bb